zaidwawi/castings/README.md

-# Casting agency By zZaid alwawi
+# Casting agency By Zaid alwawi

 The motivation for this project is to create my capstone project for Udacity's Fullstack Nanodegree program.
 It models a company that is responsible for creating movies and managing and assigning actors to those movies.